The Best HIPAA-Compliant Cloud Storage in 2025: Storing Medical Data

 What Is a Business Associate Agreement (BAA)?

-No matter what its marketing team states, a cloud storage service can’t just call itself HIPAA compliant.
-HIPAA compliance relies on the proper implementation of the cloud service by its user, but the cloud service must provide the means to do so.
+This is because HIPAA compliance relies on the proper implementation of the cloud service by its user.
+The cloud service must provide the means to do so, but the BAA ensures both sides know their responsibilities.

 The 5 Best HIPAA Cloud Storage Services